Analytics & Reporting Guide

 Completed Jobs Chart

-A line chart showing the number of jobs completed per day (or week, or month depending on the date range), so you can track throughput over time.
+A line chart showing the number of jobs completed over time, so you can track throughput.

 Service Performance Breakdown